Last Updated on

 A Print on Demand site is a company that prints images (original art or photographs) or text (books) per order.

-The amount of money you will make per print will depend on the POD site you are using.
+The amount of money you will make per print will depend on the print on demand site you are using.

 Do you want to sell your art on merchandise?

-There are POD sites that only focus on art prints while other companies offer prints on merchandise like mugs, t-shirts, giclee fine art prints and thousands of other items.
+There is print on demand companies that only focus on fine art prints while other print on demand companies that offer prints on merchandise like mugs, t-shirts, giclee fine art prints and thousands of other items.

-Deciding on a POD ServiceSelling prints of your art is a great way to generate more money from a piece of art you have already created.
+Deciding On Demand On Printing ServicesSelling prints of your art is a great way to generate more money from a piece of art you have already created.
 Click To Tweet

 How much will you make per print?